cuga-rajal/chat_speak/README.md

 # chat_speak
-Chatter v1.1 Notes
+Chatter v1.2 Notes
-Cuga Rajal, March 7, 2022
+Cuga Rajal, August 15, 2023

 "chatter.php" is a shell script that can be used to speak local chat of Firestorm, using the built-in text-to-speech feature of macOS.

+Version 1.2 is an update compatible with macOS Ventira (macOS 13).

 Get the latest version of the script from: https://github.com/cuga-rajal